Luciana C. de Oliveira, Ph.D.

 - Member of ELL advisory council for iCivics, the educational non-profit founded by retired Supreme Court Justice Sandra Day O’Connor and now led by Supreme Court Justice Sonia Sotomayor.

-Dr. de Oliveira has authored, co-authored, edited, or co-edited 24 books and has several others under contract or in review and has over 200 publications in various outlets, including refereed journal articles and book chapters.
+Dr. de Oliveira has authored, co-authored, edited, or co-edited 24 books and has several others under contract and has over 200 publications in various outlets, including refereed journal articles and book chapters.
 Among many awards and honors, she was the recipient of the Mid-Career Award (2017) by the Second Language Research special interest group and the Early Career Award (2012) by the Bilingual Education Research special interest group of AERA.